will-langdale/matchbox/README.md

-# 🔥 Matchbox (neé Company Matching Framework)
+# 🔥 Matchbox (née Company Matching Framework)

 Record matching is a chore.
-Matchbox is a march pipeline orchestration tool that aims to:
+Matchbox is a match pipeline orchestration tool that aims to:

 * Make matching an iterative, collaborative, measurable problem
 * Allow organisations to know they have matching records without having to share the data